V1017 Sagittarii

 V1017 Sagittarii is a cataclysmic variable star system in the constellation Sagittarius.
-It first erupted in 1919, reaching magnitude 7.
+Ida E. Woods discovered the star on Harvard College Observatory photographic plates, in 1919.
+During that eruption, the star reached magnitude 7.
 Its other eruptions in 1901, 1973 and 1991 only reached magnitude 10, leading it to be reclassified from a recurrent nova to a dwarf nova.

 After the eruption of 1919, the orbital period of the binary system has decreased by 0.0273%, to the 5.786290 days.
 Physical models cannot explain the orbital change of such sign and magnitude as in 2019.